Bachelor of Arts in Public Policy Online

 The course introduces students to some of the major policy initiatives and programs in the U.S. and beyond and encourages them to think about major conflicts and debates in social welfare today in 21st century priority practice areas like disability, welfare, hunger, healthcare, education, employment, services for children and elders, mental health, and substance abuse through the lenses of diversity in practice, human rights, and justice.
 There is a strong focus in the class on antipoverty policy.

-By the end of this course, students will be able to:
+Upon successful completion of the course, the student will be able to:

-• Apply analytic tools to evaluation of policy process, including critique of socioeconomic forces underlying social policy decision-making and implementation; competency in applying this knowledge and these tools to decision-making practice, not simply as a matter of theoretical understanding
+• Apply analytic tools to evaluation of policy process, including critique of socioeconomic forces underlying social policy decision-making and implementation; demonstrate competency in applying this knowledge and these tools to decision-making practice, not simply as a matter of theoretical understanding

-Duration: 7 null weeks
+Duration: 7 weeks

 Credit Hours: 3